sblythe/Dry_Guide/docs/dryguide.md

 A typical task we perform on Quest is to trim and map Illumina reads.
 We will have anywhere from 1 to >12 samples that we need to perform this on, and we essentially do the same thing to each sample.
 An old-timey way to do this is to write for-loops in our scripts and loop over the input filenames for each stage of the procedure.
 This "in series" approach works, but it doesn't take advantage of the fact that we can start all of the tasks at the same time in parallel for each input file.
 Running samples in parallel will accomplish the task of trimming and mapping in a fraction of the time compared with running them in series, typically because we end up reserving more resources in these cases for each individual task.

+For instance, mapping a complete PE150 HiSeq4000 dataset (~400 M pairs of reads) from 12 pooled libraries can take around 21 hours if performed in series, allocating 12 cores and 8 GB of memory per core.
+In contrast, when run in parallel (4 cores/sample, 8 GB of memory per core), the timing can be considerably shorter (3-4 hours).

-This is accomplished on SLURM by using the `array` option, and by carefully setting up a batch request to allocate all of the necessary resources.
+Parallel processing is accomplished on SLURM by using the `array` option, and by carefully setting up a batch request to allocate all of the necessary resources.

 Within the header for a `SBATCH` script, one can specify the total number of jobs to perform in parallel using the `array` option.
 The batch job then sort of operates like a for-loop, in that we can take each starting file, and perform a task on it, by addressing it by an index number in a list.
 Say we have 12 samples in an experiment that we want to process in parallel.
 Then, you specify this by using a (zero-based) array: